Critchley Markers A-Z

 Perkins, Critchley, and Marmont

-The Critchley legacy started with hardworking Henry Critchley.
-He was the son of Michael Critchley, a farmer and maker of farming tools.
-In 1846, Henry, Albert Perkins, and Joseph Marmont decided to start their own pin manufacturing business together.
+The Critchley legacy started with hardworking Henry Critchley, the son of Michael Critchley, a farmer and maker of farming tools.
+In 1832, young Henry Critchley began his career as an apprentice at a pin factory at Lightpill Mills in Stroud, along with Albert Perkins, and Joseph Marmont.
+In 1846, the plant got moved to Birmingham, so they decided to start their own pin manufacturing business together.
+They started their business in a shed at the back of Ten Bells Inn at Frogmarsh Lane.

 When it came to naming their venture, the trio faced a dilemma about the order of their names.
 Perkins and Marmont wanted fate to decide.
 Henry Critchley, known for his strong principles, declined the proposal to decide the company's name by tossing a coin.
 He insisted that gambling was not an appropriate way to make business decisions.